jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ## 2.x Functions

 With v8 we have the power to bind JavaScript functions to functions defined in v8 through a class known as `v8::FunctionTemplate`.
-The `v8::FunctionTemplate` class acts as a wrapper for the actual routine it wraps.
+The `v8::FunctionTemplate` class acts as a wrapper around the actual routine.
 It also contains a reference to its prototype.

 In order to correctly bind a function we need to create a function template.